 This cozy, 32-seat restaurant was first known to be the best breakfast in town.
 With daily home-baked treats, it’s a great place to start the day.
 It’s also a great way to end it.
 Dinner at The Wild Sage is perhaps the best-kept secret in town, with an inventive menu incorporating game, meat and seafood while sourcing organic, sustainable and regional ingredients.
 The changing options offer inventive, seasonal cuisine and suggested by-the-glass wine pairings from the Wine Spectator-awarded list with each course.
-The Kobe-style tenderloin is one of the highlights of the menu.
 Don’t miss the truffled ciabatta with sea salt and cracked pepper, either.
 Questions about the food?
 The chef is working within sight in the exhibition-style kitchen and is available to discuss dishes.
-Also enjoy a drink in the sophisticated bar and den area.